 By 1945, 296 Marlborough had been converted into a multiple dwelling, either a lodging house or apartments.

-The property subsequently changed hands and in May of 1961 was purchased by attorney Daniel J. Finn.
-Daniel Finn and his wife, Mary (Ross) Finn, lived next door, at 294 Marlborough.
+The property changed hands and on May 3, 1961, was purchased by attorney Daniel J. Finn, as trustee of the Daniel J. Finn Trust He and his wife, Mary (Ross) Finn, lived at 294 Marlborough.